Blocks

 I've called it a "transaction pool" here, but the official term is memory pool.

-If you are a miner, your job is to gather transactions from the transaction pool in to a "candidate block", and to try and add this candidate block to the blockchain.
+If you are a miner, your job is to gather transactions from the transaction pool into a "candidate block", and to try and add this candidate block to the blockchain.

 Block header